RDF Tutorial#

 Query the data#

-Now we have explored the data we can start querying the data.
-To do this we will use the SPARQL query language.
-To do this do the following:
+Now that we have explored the data we can start querying it.
+To do this we will use the SPARQL query language:

 • Click on the repository you just created